cda-tum/fiction/README.md

 The content of the logic network store can be briefly viewed by entering `store -n`.
 A more detailed breakdown can be printed by command `gates`.
 Command `show -n` writes a [Graphviz](https://www.graphviz.org/) `.dot` file of the current network and opens it with the user's standard viewer (like e.g. [xdot](https://github.com/jrfonseca/xdot.py)).
+Use flag `-s` to generate a less detailed version that only represents structural information.

 #### Truth tables